ulastepe/analyzing-exchange/README.md

 ## Introduction

 I chose this topic because I am curious about whether political events and people's interests (shown by Google searches) can change economic indicators such as exchange rates, interest rates, and gold prices.
 I believe this analysis can help in understanding how news and public attention might affect the economy.
-In addition, I am an also investor to exchange rates so my motivation on this project to get a efficient knowlenge and being able to use it in my life.
+In addition, I am an also investor to exchange rates so my motivation on this project to get a efficient knowlenge and being able to use it.

 ## Data Sources